-a.
-Contact public and private landowners, agencies, and nonprofit organizations to find out about volunteer opportunities.
+- a.
+Contact public and private landowners, agencies, and nonprofit organizations to find out about volunteer opportunities. - (See Appendix B: Resources for information on control)

 BMP C-11: Incorporate invasive species prevention into planning for special events.

 - a.
 Place cleaning stations at entrance and exit points. - b.
 Plan travel routes to avoid areas of heavy infestation. - c.
 Provide participants with informational brochures and other educational materials related to invasive species prevention. - d.
 Identify invasive species in the area to educate participants. - e.
 Consider adding a component of removal and proper disposal of invasive species as part of the event. - f.
 Plan events for proper times of the year to help avoid the spread of invasive species.